kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/managing-and-sustaining-motivation.md

 - **Mastery**: The desire to get better at something that matters
 - **Purpose**: The yearning to do what we do in the service of something larger than ourselves

+---

-## How to maintain motivation in learning
+## How to Maintain Motivation in Learning

 <aside>